Policy Syntax

 Policies are evaluated in tier order, with system policies evaluated first:

-- Tenant policies -- evaluated last
+- Tenant policies are merged last for team-specific behavior

-Request → Agent evaluates system policies (pattern-based)
+Request → Agent evaluates system + custom static policies

-↓ (if not blocked)
+↓ (if allowed)

-→ Orchestrator evaluates tenant policies (condition-based)
+→ Orchestrator evaluates tenant policies and workflow context

-↓ (if not blocked)
+↓ (if allowed)

-→ Request forwarded to LLM
+→ Request forwarded to LLM or workflow step

 Creating Policies